-Once you’ve applied for your loan and if you’ve been accepted, doorstep loans are delivered to your home by an Agent.
-The Agent then comes to your home at a date and time that suits you to collect repayments.
+Once you’ve applied for your loan and if you’ve been accepted, doorstep loans are delivered to your home.
+The lender will organize for someone to visit your home at a date and time that suits you to collect repayments.

-Provident are the leading home collection loan company in the UK and Republic of Ireland.
-If you decide to take out a loan with Provident, you can contact us by telephone, online or if you know the local agent, you can contact them to apply for a loan.
-As part of your application, we’ll complete a credit check.
-Once you’ve been accepted in principle, an Agent will visit you in your home and complete an Affordability Assessment to ensure you can afford to make repayments and check that you’re happy with your loan agreement and terms.
+If you decide to take out a doorstep loan you will likely be asked, as part of your application, to complete a credit check.
+Once you’ve been accepted in principle, an company representative will visit you in your home and complete an Affordability Assessment to ensure you can afford to make repayments and check that you’re happy with your loan agreement and terms.
 If you’re happy, they’ll deliver your loan and come back every week to collect your payment in affordable amounts.

 These are a lot like other kinds of shorter loans in the sense that you apply online for an amount that’s under £2,000 and they can be available to people with a lower credit rating.
 The main difference is the payments will come out of your bank account automatically, unlike a doorstep loan, and can be paid every week or month for up to a year, unlike a payday loan.